Osteopathic medicine in the United States: International practice rights

 Each country has different requirements and procedures for licensing or registering osteopathic physicians and osteopaths.
 The only osteopathic practitioners that the US Department of Education recognizes as physicians are graduates of osteopathic medical colleges in the United States.
-Therefore, osteopaths who have trained outside the United States are not eligible for medical licensure in the United States.
-On the other hand, US-trained DOs are currently able to practice in 85 countries with full medical rights and several others with restricted rights.

 The Bureau on International Osteopathic Medical Education and Affairs (BIOMEA) is an independent board of the American Osteopathic Association.
 The BIOMEA monitors the licensing and registration practices of physicians in countries outside of the United States and advances the recognition of American-trained DOs.
 Towards this end, the BIOMEA works with international health organizations like the World Health Organization (WHO), the Pan American Health Organization (PAHO) as well as other groups.

 The procedure by which countries consider granting physician licensure to foreigners varies widely.
 For US-trained physicians, the ability to qualify for "unlimited practice rights" also varies according to one's degree, MD or DO.
-Many countries recognize US-trained MDs as applicants for licensure, granting successful applicants "unlimited" practice rights.
-The American Osteopathic Association has lobbied the governments of other countries to recognize US-trained DOs similarly to their MD counterparts, with some success.